 So many fun events were canceled or held virtually during the pandemic!
 At long last, Mark is re-emerging from his home office to join the in-person writing world again.

 He is grateful to be among the first writers and artists who will be in residence for three weeks this spring (2022) at the Vermont Studio Center.
 The beauty, serenity, and stimulating creative environment provided by the staff and founders of this retreat is difficult to express in words -- Mark heartily recommends it to all writers and visual artists!

-Meanwhile, the author is finishing two historical novels.
+While there, he will continue work on two historical novels.
 One of them is based on TAMING JUDITH, his award-winning screenplay about the mysterious reasons why William Shakespeare penned changes to his will, shortly before death, cutting one daughter out of it.
 The second is about Jack London, adventurer and novelist, and the rarely credited African-American woman who raised him during the first years of his life and supported his work until he died at the age of 40.

-A SAMPLING OF EARLIER EVENTS:
+A SAMPLING OF EARLIER, Pre-pandemic EVENTS: